Wisconsin lakes and rivers offer the perfect opportunity to take to the water for an outdoor adventure in the Badger State

-Although Wisconsin might not be the first state we think of for a waterfront vacation, consider this: three sides of the state kiss the water in big and beautiful ways.
+Although Wisconsin might not be the first state we think of for a waterfront vacation, consider this: Three sides of the state kiss the water in big and beautiful ways.
 To the north is Lake Superior and the rugged Northwoods.
 To the east are the bustling communities and sandy beaches of Lake Michigan.
 To the west are charming burgs along the Mississippi and St. Croix rivers.
-All of it represents hundreds of miles for waterfront wandering, and that is in addition to thousands of pretty inland lakes and navigable streams.
+In addition, there are countless pretty inland lakes and navigable streams.
+All of it represents hundreds of miles of Wisconsin lakes and rivers perfect for waterway wanderings.

 Get onto the water with a kayak, canoe or paddleboard.
 Take a seat for a scenic cruise, especially at sunset, and perhaps add cocktails or a meal while afloat.
 Stroll on a paved or planked riverwalk to leisurely explore the heart of cities large to small, including Milwaukee, Green Bay, Beloit and Wisconsin Dells.
 Swim, sunbathe, hike or simply linger at a lakefront café.
 Dozens of lighthouses in Wisconsin still stand as nautical beacons, especially along Lake Michigan.
 Door County’s 11 lighthouses is the highest concentration within the state.
 At the 1888 North Point Lighthouse in Milwaukee’s Lake Park is a museum of lighthouse history and 84-step tower to climb.